voltabit/voltabit/README.md

 - Hi, I’m @voltabit.
-- I was a technical writer and I learned some programming—enough to get the job done.
+- I work as a technical writer and now I’m learning Javascript.
-- I’m currently relearning Javascript.
 - My current goal is to become a web developer.
 - I’m open to collaborate on any project.

 <!---